zcaceres/MPC/Student-Handbook/StudentHandbook.md

 > “Genius is the ability to independently arrive at and understand concepts that would normally have to be taught by another person.” ― Immanuel Kant

-###Experiential Learning
-The MPC isn't just reading and writing.
-Bootcamp courses also include experiences to enhance your learning.
-For example, in psychology you may have to go out and sell products using persuasion techniques.
-Or perhaps we'll visit real biologist's lab during biology.
-We'll watch films and complete workshops.

-Experiential learning will sometimes take you outside the MPC.
-Come prepared with whatever you need that day (jacket, wallet, phone, etc.)

 ###MPC Group Excursions
 Each semester we organize at least one trip for the whole program.
 These are opportunities to adventure, learn, and see new places.
 Trips typically have themes and we assign readings and talk together when we reach our destination.
 During the trips time is mostly unstructured, so everyone has a chance to experience the destination.

 We plan these trips in advance. <b>If you confirm your attendance and then cancel at the last minute we will bill you the cost of your trip.</b> This is the same as making an airline reservation.

 ###Bootcamp Learning Contracts
-During Bootcamp, we encourage you to test our Learning Contract software.
-This software is the backbone of the second and third year.
-Practice makes perfect!
-Bootcampers will be held accountable for their learning contracts, but the courses they design will not appear on their transcript.

-In later years, you'll design courses that last for a full term.
-During bootcamp, students design a new mini-course every six weeks.
-Bootcampers are also encouraged to drop in on open courses led by other students and seminars led by coaches.
-Otherwise, focus on your Bootcamp work.
+Bootcampers are free to design their own non-credit Learning Contracts during Bootcamp.
+Let us know if you need help or access to our tools.
+Bootcampers are also encouraged to drop in on open courses led by other students and seminars led by residents and staff.

-For Spring 2015 the dates for these mini-contracts are:
-January 19 – March 2
-March 2 - April 6
-April 6 - May 18

-<b>The role of Learning Contracts during Bootcamp is to discover what kind of learner you are.</b> Do you work well with online courses?
-Or should you go find a job or internship to practice your skills?
-Do you learn best through listening, or perhaps reading?
-Bootcamp is your chance to discover your learning style at almost no-risk.
-Work hard on this because, once the second year starts, there's no going back on your contracts.

 ##First Year Checklist
-At least One Experience provided to the MPC per term Three Non-Credit Learning Contracts per term
-Passed All Bootcamp Courses (at least a C)
+At least One Experience provided to the MPC per term Passed All Bootcamp Courses (at least a C)

 ##The Second and Third Years – MPC Fellowship